CodeYourFuture/fundamentals-course/tips-for-success.md

 ## Tip: Try _prediction_, to get all the juice out of each exercise!

+With simple programming challenges, it is easy to just repeatedly modify and re-run your program until it works, but you won't learn much unless you are *thinking* (and this playful approach doesn't work in industry with more complicated problems), so instead...

-* Always try to *predict* what code will do before you run it.
+* Always try to *predict* what your code will do before you run it.
 Write your prediction down, or tell your team mate - you can make it a game.
 After you run the program, if your guess was wrong, discuss why, FIND OUT why.

-With simple challenges, it is easy to just repeatedly modify and re-run your program until it works, but you won't learn as much unless you are *thinking*.